 Asset Description Metadata Schema (ADMS)

-The Asset Description Metadata Schema (ADMS) is a simple specification used to describe interoperability solutions, making it possible for everyone to search and discover them.
+The Asset Description Metadata Schema (ADMS) is a simple specification used to describe interoperability solutions helping everyone to search and discover them.
 ADMS allows:

 - Solution providers, such as standardisation organisations and public administrations, to describe their interoperability solutions using the standardised descriptive metadata terms of ADMS, while keeping their own system for documenting and storing them;